How integrating your skills management software and LMS can take your organization to the next level.

 In this competitive job market, having a skilled workforce is critical for businesses to succeed.
 According to the World Economic Forum's Future of Jobs Report, by 2025 50% of all employees will need reskilling as adoption of technology increases.
+The skilled workforce is not found, it’s made.

 Let’s be clear, robots are not after our jobs!
 It’s the jobs themselves that are changing, by becoming less routine, more specialized, and requiring adaptability to new technologies.
 In essence, through technology automation, the workforce has shifted from manual-based labor to knowledge-based labor.